-The scope of SFDR is extremely broad, covering a very wide range of financial products financial and market participants.
+The scope of SFDR is extremely broad, covering a very wide range of financial products and financial market participants.
 It seeks to achieve more transparency regarding how financial market participants integrate Sustainability Risks into their investment decisions and consideration of adverse sustainability impacts in the investment process.
-Data constraint is one of the biggest challenges when it sustainability comes to related information to end-investors, especially in the case of principal adverse impacts of investment decisions, and there are limitations on sustainability and ESGrelated data provided by market participants in relation to comparability.
-Disclosures in this Prospectus may develop and be subject to change due to ongoing improvements in the data provided to, and obtained from, financial market participants and financial advisers to achieve the objectives of SFDR in order to make sustainability-related information available.
+Data constraint is one of the biggest challenges when it comes to sustainability related information to endinvestors, especially in the case of principal adverse impacts of investment decisions, and there are limitations on sustainability and ESGrelated data provided by market participants in relation to comparability.
+Disclosures in this Prospectus may develop and be subject to change due to ongoing improvements in the data provided to, and obtained from, financial market participants and financial advisers to achieve the objectives of SFDR in order to make sustainabilityinformation related available.